 Consider retirement life extremes.
 For most people, a retirement story does not include winning megabucks, but it does imagine continuing the lifestyle you live today, maybe with a dream vacation thrown in now and then.
 Now consider the unforeseeable and unimaginable.
 An adult child, or grandchild, needs your help.
 You, or your partner, become ill, disabled…or worse.
 Tease out what is important to you, what you might want to be done, by whom, and even how.

 Goals-based retirement planning makes the assumption that you know where you want to go and do.
 Most of us are like Suzy.
 We have no idea or only have a set of incomplete (often unrealistic) ideas about how we will live in retirement.

 Crafting a retirement story explains why we do certain things, helps us share and discuss with others what is important to us and why, and enables us to anticipate possible futures – both desired and undesired.
-Effective retirement planning certainly requires financial literacy, but perhaps equally important is starting out with a good story.
+Effective retirement planning certainly requires financial literacy, but starting out with a good story is perhaps equally important.
 Stay tuned for more tales on retirement storytelling.

 This article was legally licensed through AdvisorStream

 President & CEO | Gulf Coast Wealth Advisors